adambard/learnxinyminutes-docs/haskell.md

 ['H', 'e', 'l', 'l', 'o'] -- "Hello"

--- Lists can be indexed with the `!!` operator followed by an index -- Be aware that since lists are linked lists, this is an O(n) operation "This is a string" !!
+-- Lists can be indexed with the `!!` operator followed by an index -- but this is an O(n) operation because lists are linked lists "This is a string" !!
 0 -- 'T'